harshalisingh/harshalisingh.github.io/about.md

 I also have a Bachelor's Degree in Computer Engineering from Ramrao Adik Institute of Technology, University of Mumbai.

 This blog is to document my learnings in software development, data science and computer science in general.
-I enjoy cooking, travelling, photography and watching funny cat videos.
+I enjoy traveling, DIY craft projects and watching funny cat videos.

-If you'd like can also follow me on twitter [@ItsHarshali](https://twitter.com/ItsHarshali).
+If you'd like, you can also follow me on twitter [@ItsHarshali](https://twitter.com/ItsHarshali).